Munaaf786/JobbyApp/README.md

 - Start up the app using `npm start`
 </details>

-### Completion Instructions
+### Completed Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities

 - **Login Route**

-  - When invalid credentials are provided and the **Login** button is clicked, then the error message received from the response should be displayed
+  - When invalid credentials are provided and the **Login** button is clicked, then the error message received from the response is displayed
-  - When valid credentials are provided and the **Login** button is clicked, then the page should be navigated to the Home Route
+  - When valid credentials are provided and the **Login** button is clicked, then the page is navigated to the Home Route
-  - When an _unauthenticated_ user, tries to access the Home, Jobs and Job Item Details Route, then the page should be navigated to Login Route
+  - When an _unauthenticated_ user, tries to access the Home, Jobs and Job Item Details Route, then the page is navigated to Login Route
-  - When an _authenticated_ user, tries to access the Home, Jobs and Job Item Details Route, then the page should be navigated to the respective route
+  - When an _authenticated_ user, tries to access the Home, Jobs and Job Item Details Route, then the page is navigated to the respective route
-  - When an _authenticated_ user, tries to access the Login Route, then the page should be navigated to the Home Route
+  - When an _authenticated_ user, tries to access the Login Route, then the page is navigated to the Home Route

 - **Home Route**

   - When an _authenticated_ user opens the Home Route
-    - Clicks on the **Find Jobs** button, then the page should be navigated to the Jobs Route
+    - Clicks on the **Find Jobs** button, then the page is navigated to the Jobs Route

 - **Jobs Route**

   - When an _authenticated_ user opens the Jobs Route

-    - An HTTP GET request should be made to **Profile API URL**
+    - An HTTP GET request is made to **Profile API URL**
-      - **_loader_** should be displayed while fetching the data
+      - **_loader_** is displayed while fetching the data
-      - After the data is fetched successfully, the response received should be displayed
+      - After the data is fetched successfully, the response received is displayed
-      - If the HTTP GET request made is unsuccessful, then the [Failure View](https://assets.ccbp.in/frontend/content/react-js/jobby-app-profile-failure-lg-output.png) should be displayed
+      - If the HTTP GET request made is unsuccessful, then the [Failure View](https://assets.ccbp.in/frontend/content/react-js/jobby-app-profile-failure-lg-output.png) is displayed
-        - When the **Retry** button is clicked, an HTTP GET request should be made to **Profile API URL**
+        - When the **Retry** button is clicked, an HTTP GET request is made to **Profile API URL**
-    - An HTTP GET request should be made to **Jobs API URL** with `employment_type`, `minimum_package`, and `search` as query parameters with empty strings as initial values
+    - An HTTP GET request is made to **Jobs API URL** with `employment_type`, `minimum_package`, and `search` as query parameters with empty strings as initial values
-      - **_loader_** should be displayed while fetching the data
+      - **_loader_** is displayed while fetching the data
-      - After the data is fetched successfully, display the list of jobs received from the response
+      - After the data is fetched successfully, the list of jobs received from the response is displayed
-      - If the HTTP GET request made is unsuccessful, then the [Failure View](https://assets.ccbp.in/frontend/content/react-js/jobby-app-jobs-failure-lg-output.png) should be displayed
+      - If the HTTP GET request made is unsuccessful, then the [Failure View](https://assets.ccbp.in/frontend/content/react-js/jobby-app-jobs-failure-lg-output.png) is displayed
-        - When the **Retry** button is clicked, an HTTP GET request should be made to **Jobs API URL**
+        - When the **Retry** button is clicked, an HTTP GET request is made to **Jobs API URL**
     - When a value is provided in the search input and search icon button is clicked
-      - Make an HTTP GET request to the **Jobs API URL** with `jwt_token` in the Cookies and query parameter `search` with value as the text provided in the search input
+      - An HTTP GET request is made to the **Jobs API URL** with `jwt_token` in the Cookies and query parameter `search` with value as the text provided in the search input
-      - **_loader_** should be displayed while fetching the data
+      - **_loader_** is displayed while fetching the data
-      - After the data is fetched successfully, display the list of jobs received from the response
+      - After the data is fetched successfully, the list of jobs received from the response is displayed
     - When **Employment Types** options are selected
-      - Make an HTTP GET request to the **Jobs API URL** with `jwt_token` in the Cookies and query parameter `employment_type` with value as a list of selected employment type id's as a single string separated by `,`
+      - An HTTP GET request is made to the **Jobs API URL** with `jwt_token` in the Cookies and query parameter `employment_type` with value as a list of selected employment type id's as a single string separated by `,`
-      - **_loader_** should be displayed while fetching the data
+      - **_loader_** is displayed while fetching the data
-      - After the data is fetched successfully, display the list of jobs received from the response
+      - After the data is fetched successfully, the list of jobs received from the response is displayed
     - When **Salary Range** is selected
-      - Make an HTTP GET request to the **Jobs API URL** with `jwt_token` in the Cookies and query parameter `minimum_package` with value as the id of the selected salary range
+      - An HTTP GET request is made to the **Jobs API URL** with `jwt_token` in the Cookies and query parameter `minimum_package` with value as the id of the selected salary range
-      - **_loader_** should be displayed while fetching the data
+      - **_loader_** is displayed while fetching the data
-      - After the data is fetched successfully, display the list of jobs received from the response
+      - After the data is fetched successfully, the list of jobs received from the response is displayed
-    - When the HTTP GET request made to the **Jobs API URL** returns an empty list for jobs then [No Jobs View](https://assets.ccbp.in/frontend/content/react-js/jobby-app-no-jobs-lg-output.png) should be displayed
+    - When the HTTP GET request made to the **Jobs API URL** returns an empty list for jobs then [No Jobs View](https://assets.ccbp.in/frontend/content/react-js/jobby-app-no-jobs-lg-output.png) is displayed

-  - When multiple filters are applied, then the HTTP GET request should be made with all the filters that are applied
+  - When multiple filters are applied, then the HTTP GET request is made with all the filters that are applied
-  - For example: When the **Full Time** and **Part Time** employment types are selected, salary range **10 LPA and above** is selected and search input field is empty, then the **Jobs API URL** will be as follows
+  - For example: When the **Full Time** and **Part Time** employment types are selected, salary range **10 LPA and above** is selected and search input field is empty, then the **Jobs API URL** is as follows

     ```js
     const apiUrl = 'https://apis.ccbp.in/jobs?employment_type=FULLTIME,PARTTIME&minimum_package=1000000&search='
     ```

-  - When a **job** is clicked, then the page should be navigated to the Job Item Details Route
+  - When a **job** is clicked, then the page is navigated to the Job Item Details Route

 - **Job Item Details Route**

   - When an _authenticated_ user opens the Job Item Details Route
-    - An HTTP GET request should be made to **Job Details API URL** with `jwt_token` in the Cookies and job `id` as path parameter
+    - An HTTP GET request is made to **Job Details API URL** with `jwt_token` in the Cookies and job `id` as path parameter
-      - **_loader_** should be displayed while fetching the data
+      - **_loader_** is displayed while fetching the data
-      - After the data is fetched successfully, the response received should be displayed
+      - After the data is fetched successfully, the response received is displayed
-      - The list of similar jobs should be displayed
+      - The list of similar jobs is displayed
-      - If the HTTP GET request made is unsuccessful, then the [Failure View](https://assets.ccbp.in/frontend/content/react-js/jobby-app-job-details-failure-lg-output.png) should be displayed
+      - If the HTTP GET request made is unsuccessful, then the [Failure View](https://assets.ccbp.in/frontend/content/react-js/jobby-app-job-details-failure-lg-output.png) is displayed
-        - When the **Retry** button is clicked, an HTTP GET request should be made to **Job Details API URL**
+        - When the **Retry** button is clicked, an HTTP GET request is made to **Job Details API URL**
-  - When the **Visit** button is clicked, then the corresponding company website URL should be opened in a new tab
+  - When the **Visit** button is clicked, then the corresponding company website URL is opened in a new tab

 - **Not Found Route**

-  - When a random path is provided as the URL path, then the page should be navigated to the Not Found Route
+  - When a random path is provided as the URL path, then the page is navigated to the Not Found Route

 - **Header**

-  - When the **website logo** image is clicked, then the page should be navigated to the Home Route
+  - When the **website logo** image is clicked, then the page is navigated to the Home Route
-  - When the **Home** link is clicked, then the page should be navigated to the Home Route
+  - When the **Home** link is clicked, then the page is navigated to the Home Route
-  - When the **Jobs** link is clicked, then the page should be navigated to the Jobs Route
+  - When the **Jobs** link is clicked, then the page is navigated to the Jobs Route
-  - When the **Logout** button is clicked, then the page should be navigated to the Login Route
+  - When the **Logout** button is clicked, then the page is navigated to the Login Route

 - The App is provided with `employmentTypesList`.
 It consists of a list of employment type objects with the following properties in each employment type object